christywchen/carpe-diem/README.md

 - **Virtual Event**: Instead of providing a physical address, a stream link can be shared.
 - **Event Category**: Describes whether the event is a festival, concert, warehouse event, etc.
 - **Other Features**: Event date and time, image, description, location.

-Users can sort events by category while browsing and authenticated users have an additional option to register to attend an event by clicking the ticket icon on any given event card.

 Visit the [wiki](https://github.com/christywchen/carpe-diem/wiki) for information about features and routes.